mochananil/Sample_work/AI and Blog posts.md

 In the early stages, AI's role was mainly confined to automating repetitive tasks and assisting in data analysis.
 However, as technology advanced further, so did the capabilities of AI in content creation.

-The rise of natural language processing (NLP) and machine learning made it possible for AI to understand and create text that sounds just like humans.
+Natural language processing (NLP) and machine learning made it possible for AI to understand and create text that sounds just like humans.
 This gave birth to AI tools that can write articles, come up with creative ideas, and even make music.
 As time passed, AI became a big part of creative jobs in journalism, marketing, and entertainment.

 Now, thanks to ongoing research and improvements, AI keeps getting better at making cool stuff. chatbots can now have interesting talks with you or computer programs, generating amazing pictures and even whole websites with just a simple request.
 It has changed the way we make and enjoy all kinds of content.